ANSANJAY/Odigos-Strategic-Vision/README.md

 # **Odigos Strategic Vision**

 ## **Introduction**
+Observability has always fascinated me – the ability to gain deep insights into complex systems with minimal impact is a game changer.
+Odigos is leading this revolution, and I am passionate about being a part of this journey.

 Odigos has emerged as a trailblazer in the observability space, leveraging the power of 🐝eBPF to deliver high-fidelity, low-overhead monitoring for modern cloud-native environments.

 As someone deeply passionate about product building and observability, I see immense potential in Odigos to become the default choice for developers and SREs looking to simplify monitoring without compromising performance.